 When planning to pack for your summer holiday there are always things that get pushed off until the last minute or forgotten about entirely.
 Don’t let your medical needs be the last thing on your packing list!
-Get organized in advance with this easy guide to packing medication and don’t get caught out while you’re away.
+Get organized in advance with the best online first aid training and this easy guide to packing medication and don’t get caught out while you’re away.

 Taking a bag full of drugs with you can seem like a waste of space in the suitcase, after all every country in the world has pharmacies.
 What you don’t know however, is what the costs of drugs are at your destination.
 Having to go to the local pharmacy or get a doctor appointment might end up being an unnecessary costly affair.
 You also might have an emergency and not be able to get to the pharmacy fast enough.
 Also, some medication might need a prescription.
 Not all countries sell the same meds over the counter; some countries may require prescriptions, even on what you consider to be staple medications.

 If you regularly take prescription medication make sure you have more than enough with you, we suggest taking at least 4 days’ worth of extra dosage with you.
 Your return trip may be delayed or you may drop a tablet and not be able to find it.
 They should be in the original packaging with dosage instructions included.
 It’s also worth packing medication (pills) in your hand luggage in case your suitcase gets mislaid in transit.
 ALWAYS take a refill prescription with you just in case.